bakame-php/cron-expression/README.md

 - a CRON Expression ( as a string or as a `Expression` object)
 - a timezone as a PHP `DateTimeZone` instance or the timezone string name.
-- to know if the `startDate` if eligible should be present in the results via a `StartDate` enum with two values `StartDate::INCLUDED` and `StartDate::EXCLUDED`.
+- to know if the `startDate` if eligible should be present in the results via a `StartDatePresence` enum with two values `StartDatePresence::INCLUDED` and `StartDatePresence::EXCLUDED`.

 To ease instantiating the `Scheduler`, it comes bundle with two named constructors around timezone usage: